rohanpillai20/Image-Classification-by-Keras-and-Tensorflow/README.md

 # Image-Classification-by-Keras-and-Tensorflow
 Image Classification using Keras as well as Tensorflow.
 Image Classification is a Machine Learning module that trains itself from an existing dataset of multiclass images and develops a model for future prediction of similar images not encountered during training.
+Developed using Convolutional Neural Network (CNN).

 This repository contains implementation for multiclass image classification using Keras as well as Tensorflow.
 These two codes have no interdependecy on each other.

+## Convolutional Neural Network (CNN)
+To be updated soon.

 ## Modules Required
 You can download the modules in the respective requirements.txt for each implementation.